AristideBH/kitus-starter/backend/README.md

 # Setting up Directus backend

-## Summary

-This README provides instructions for setting up and configuring the backend of our project, which uses Directus as the content management system.
+> _This README provides instructions for setting up and configuring the backend of our project, which uses Directus as the content management system._

 ## Requirements